We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through

 Some species that hibernate do not sleep through the whole winter.
 Hibernation does not simply mean sleeping, but it does a long, deep sleep.
-The animal can reduce their heart rate and their metabolic rate by slowing their breathing and lowering their body temperature.
+The animal can reduce their heart and metabolic rates by slowing their breathing and lowering their body temperature.

 Hibernation is a voluntary state that animals enter.
 Animals prepare for hibernation in autumn.
 They will store enough fat to allow them to survive the winter.

 Hibernation is different from torpor, as it can take several hours or even a day to wake up from hibernation.
-Eating, drinking, and going to the toilet do happen, and the bear may wake up to do these.
-However, in hibernation, the animal is likely to stay asleep for as long as possible.
+Eating, drinking, and going to the toilet still happen, and the bear may wake up to do these.
+However, in hibernation, the animal will likely stay asleep for as long as possible.

 What Is Torpor?

 Torpor is entered when an animal reduces several of its body functions to survive throughout a season.

-Some animals that enter a state of torpor can reduce certain body functions to survive throughout the winter.
+Some animals that enter a state of torpor can reduce certain body functions to survive the winter.
 Not all torpor happens in winter as some animals use it to get through a long, hot period.

 Entering a state of torpor is dependent on weather conditions.
-Waking up from torpor can be very stressful for the animals, with an article by the National Forest Foundation stating that “Waking expends energy and involves violent shaking and muscle contractions, such as shivering.”
+Waking up from torpor can be very stressful for the animals.
+An article by the National Forest Foundation states that “Waking expends energy and involves violent shaking and muscle contractions, such as shivering.”

 What Is The Difference Between Hibernation and Torpor?

-The article from the National Forest Foundation also states, “Whether an animal hibernates or enter torpor has a lot to do with the size of the animal, smaller animals tend to hibernate, and larger animals tend toward torpor.
+The article from the National Forest Foundation also states, “Whether an animal hibernates or enters torpor has a lot to do with the size of the animal, smaller animals tend to hibernate, and larger animals tend toward torpor.
 This is one of the reasons that we know that bears enter torpor.

 Why Do Animals Enter Torpor Or Hibernation?

-Animals enter torpor or hibernation to get through difficult weather conditions.
+Animals enter torpor or hibernation to get through challenging weather conditions.
 Hibernation is generally through the winter season, whereas aestivation is used to survive particularly hot periods.